 Trip Frequency

-Frequent business travellers (3+ trips per year) will typically find annual multi-trip policies more cost-effective than purchasing separate single-trip cover.
-Annual policies cover unlimited trips within 12 months, with per-trip duration limits of 30-90 days.
+Professionals who travel three or more times per year will typically find an annual multi-trip policy more cost-effective than buying separate single-trip cover for each journey.
+Annual policies cover unlimited trips within 12 months, with per-trip caps of 30 to 90 days depending on the provider.

 Destination

 Where you travel has a major impact on premiums.
-The USA and Japan are among the most expensive destinations to insure due to high medical costs.
-Australia and the Pacific Islands are typically cheaper.
-Worldwide cover (including or excluding the USA) is a common policy option.
+The United States and Japan are among the most expensive destinations to insure because of their high medical costs.
+New Zealand and the Pacific Islands are typically cheaper.
+Worldwide cover including or excluding the USA is a common policy option.

 💼